orihomie/outline-terraform-ansible/README.md

 # Outline Terraform Ansible

-Automated deployment of Outline, a modern knowledge base, using Terraform and Ansible.
+Automated deployment of Outline, a modern knowledge base, using Terraform and Ansible.<br>
+There's [another](https://github.com/rjsgn/outline-terraform-ansible) repo called such and I've created this one because it didn't helped me to achieve my purposes.

 ## Deployment